Tag Archives | backcountry ski reviews

 DPS Lotus 124 2.0

-DPS Lotus 124 2.0 – Alchemist Edition For the most part, backcountry ski waist widths have settled into the 100-115mm zone the last couple of seasons.
+DPS Lotus 124 2.0 – Alchemist Edition For the most part, backcountry ski waist widths have settled into the 100-115mm zone over the last couple of seasons.
 You can confidently grab a pair of skis with a waist in the low hundreds for just about any day of touring.
-Between rocker, sidecut and lightweight core materials, these skis are agile, light,… Read More
+Between rocker, sidecut and lightweight core materials, these skis are agile,… Read More

 Read More